17 Best Portuguese Desserts

 #14 Torta de Laranja

-Torta de Laranja is a swiss roll done with Orange.
-It is a delicious and moist dessert, even more in Summer when Portuguese oranges are so good.
-It is a very simple and easy dessert, it is done with orange juice, orange zest, eggs, flour, butter, and sugar.
-The best oranges to use come from Algarve.
-Algarve Oranges are so juicy and sweet, making this torte one of the best you will try in Portugal.
+Torta de Laranja is a Swiss roll made with Orange.
+It is a delicious and moist dessert, especially in Summer when Portuguese oranges are so good.
+It is a very simple and easy dessert: it is made with orange juice, orange zest, eggs, flour, butter, and sugar.
+The best oranges to use come from the Algarve.
+Algarve Oranges are so juicy and sweet, making this torte one of the best in Portugal.

-Portugal is famous for its oranges, so famous that several countries name their oranges Portocale.
+Portugal is so famous for its oranges that several countries name their oranges Portocale.
 Portuguese Orange Torte is a homage to Portuguese orange.

 guide of Portuguese desserts